awsdocs/iam-user-guide/doc_source/access_policies_job-functions.md

 To follow security best practices, the policies for job functions include filters that limit the names of valid roles that can be passed\.
 This helps avoid granting unnecessary permissions\.
 If your users do require the optional service roles, you must create a role that follows the naming convention specified in the policy\.
 You then grant permissions to the role\.
 Once that is done, the user can configure the service to use the role, granting it whatever permissions the role provides\.

-**Updates**
-These policies are all maintained by AWS and are kept up to date to include support for new services and new capabilities as they are added by AWS services\.
-These policies cannot be modified by customers\.
-You can make a copy of the policy and then modify the copy, but that copy is not automatically updated as AWS introduces new services and API operations\.

 In the following sections, each policy's name is a link to the policy details page in the AWS Management Console\.
 There you can see the policy document and review the permissions it grants\.

 ## Administrator job function<a name="jf_administrator"></a>